-An agency may request a Fast Track approach, seeking implementation funding as part of the planning phase.
+• An agency may request a Fast Track approach, seeking implementation funding as part of the planning phase.
 The agency must demonstrate that the policy variance is necessary for timely implementation.
 The agency will waive the opportunity to request a project delay under this approach.

 Each call for projects will cover a three-year period which overlaps subsequent future cycles.
-Funding targets for each cycle are based upon prior funding commitments, anticipated revenues, reprogramming of unused allocationgrants (cancellations and savings), and a set aside for future funding cycles.
-The first year of each cycle will distribute 100% of expected revenues less prior commitments.
-The second year of each cycle will allocate 75% percent of projected revenues less prior commitments.
-The third year of each cycle will allocate 50% percent of projected revenues less prior commitments.
-The partial allocation of funding for years two and three preserve funding for future projects and act as a hedge against unanticipated revenue shortfalls that could jeopardize project delivery.
+Funding targets for each cycle are based upon prior funding commitments, anticipated revenues, reprogramming of unused grants (cancellations and savings), and a set aside for future funding cycles.

-As part of each call for projects, OCTA will determine an appropriate balance between allocation grants made for the planning and implementation phases.
+As part of each call for projects, OCTA will determine an appropriate balance between grants made for the planning and implementation phases.